vapoursynth/vapoursynth/doc/about.rst

 Fredrik Mellbin majored in electrical engineering with a focus on image analysis and processing with medical applications.
 He has previously worked with digital electronics and likes to plan his own software projects in his spare time.
 When he one day found himself out of work he needed something to do between sending out job applications and waiting for a reply.
-The natural choice for the author was to try to improve Avisynth, the software that once made made him interested in video editing.
+The natural choice for the author was to try to improve Avisynth, the software that once made him interested in video editing.
 VapourSynth is the result of all that time waiting.

 Feel free to contact me at fredrik.mellbin that round thingy with an a gmail.com if you need help to port a filter or want to sponsor the development.